Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Modelling Galaxies and the Epoch of Reionisation

 Following $\cmfast$, we compute the gas kinetic temperature $T_{\rm K}$ and the ionised fraction $x_{\rm e}$ at position $\boldsymbol{x}$ and redshift $z$ as:

-where $n_b = \overline{n}_{b,0}(1+z)^3[1+\delta_{nl}(\boldsymbol{x},z)]$ is the total baryonic number density (H+He), $\epsilon_p(\boldsymbol{x},z)$ is the heating rate per baryon for process $p$ (in erg $\rm s^{-1}$), $\Gamma_{\rm ion}$ is the ionisation rate per baryon, $\alpha_A$ is the case-A recombination coefficient, $C$ is the clumping factor ($C \equiv \langle n^2\rangle/ \langle n \rangle^2$; and we use $C=2$), $k_B$ is the Boltzmann constant, and $f_H$ is the hydrogen number fraction.
+where $n_b = \overline{n}_{b,0}(1+z)^3[1+\delta_{nl}(\boldsymbol{x},z)]$ is the total baryonic number density (H+He), $\epsilon_p(\boldsymbol{x},z)$ is the heating rate per baryon for process $p$ (in erg $\rm s^{-1}$), $\Gamma_{\rm ion}$ is the ionisation rate per baryon, $\alpha_A$ is the case-A recombination coefficient, $C$ is the clumping factor on the scale of the simulation cells ($C \equiv \langle n^2\rangle/ \langle n \rangle^2 = 2$; \citealt{Sobacchi2014}), $k_B$ is the Boltzmann constant, and $f_H$ is the hydrogen number fraction.
 Equation \ref{eq:T_k} governs the thermal evolution of the gas and incorporates contributions from Compton heating (first term), adiabatic cooling and heating due to Hubble expansion and structure formation respectively (second term), and the change in internal energy of the system due to the changing number of particles (third term).

 Both $\Gamma_{\rm ion}$ and $\epsilon_{p}$ depend on the angle-averaged specific X-ray intensity $J(\boldsymbol{x}, E, z)$.
 For a voxel with location $\boldsymbol{x}$ at redshift $z$, the X-ray intensity at energy $E$, $J(\boldsymbol{x}, E, z)$, is computed by integrating the comoving X-ray specific emissivity $\epsilon_X(\boldsymbol{x}, E_e, z^{'})$ back along the light-cone as